Nockiro/OnlineResxTranslator/README.md

 ## Troubleshooting
 Problems I've encountered:
-- If Visual Studio doesn't find certain classes in certain namespaces ("type or namespace name 'bla' does not exist in the namespace 'Microsoft'" or similar), run `Update-Package -reinstall` in the nuget package manager console, in this way the project is forced to get all important packages again
+- If Visual Studio doesn't find certain classes in certain namespaces ("type or namespace name 'bla' does not exist in the namespace 'Microsoft'" or similar) or complains about not finding csc.exe, run `Update-Package -reinstall` in the nuget package manager console, this way the project is forced to get all important packages again
 - If a translation file doesn't exist (e.g. because you imported an already translated language and the platform did not generate the files itself), hit the recalculate (⟳) button, the recalculation process will automatically create all not yet existing translation files
 - You don't see a resource for translation although it's in the corresponding file: Check if the type of resource is excluded by the plaform in `XMLFile#NotArgs[]`